EthanCai/programming-learning-notes/README.md

 - [ASP.net Web API 2](http://www.asp.net/web-api): ASP.NET Web API is a framework that makes it easy to build HTTP services that reach a broad range of clients, including browsers and mobile devices.
 ASP.NET Web API is an ideal platform for building RESTful applications on the .NET Framework.
 - [ServiceStack](https://github.com/ServiceStack/ServiceStack): Simple, Fast, Versatile and full-featured Services Framework
 - [Nancy](http://nancyfx.org/): Lightweight, low-ceremony, framework for building HTTP based services on .Net and Mono
-- [Suave.IO](http://suave.io/): Framework/library/web server that makes you cry tears of joy after finishing your project ahead-of-time when you look at the beautiful code you've written in `[F#]`.
 - [Apworks](https://github.com/daxnet/Apworks): Apworks is a flexible, scalable, configurable and efficient .NET based application development framework that helps software developers to easily build enterprise applications by applying either Classic Layering or Command-Query Responsibility Segregation (CQRS) architectural patterns.

 ## Template Engine